How can you help someone who is going through a break-up and when should you seek professional help?

 Confidential help for anyone who is experiencing feelings of distress or despair, including those which may lead to suicide.

-Face-to-face advice, relationship counselling, sex therapy, workshops, mediation, consultations and support.
+Face-to-face advice, relationship counseling, sex therapy, workshops, mediation, consultations and support.

 Mental health helplines: